Factor IX (Antihemophilic Factor B)

 What is this test?

-The factor IX test is part of a larger screening test to find out which type of bleeding
+The factor IX test is part of a larger screening test to find out what type of bleeding

 disorder you have.
 Factor IX is a protein that helps your blood clot.
 If you are lacking